bleckers/brtro-420-better-blazin/README.md

 # BRTRO-420 Better Blazin' Mod

 Modify the BRTRO-420 reflow oven to have an Arduino based reflow firmware, USB interface and cold junction compensation.
+This mod consists of a board that connects to the existing controller board, which replaces all the control circuitry and microcontroller.

 ![Mod Image](https://cdn.hackaday.io/images/2437681569845054828.jpg)